 Ok, there’s obviously a wine theme going on here, but what can I say?
 Wine regions are conducive to romance with gorgeous scenes of vines stretching across the countryside and usually a surplus of romantic restaurants, plus…well…wine itself can make you feel quite amorous.

-Of all the wine regions in California, there’s none more famous than Napa.
+Of all the wine regions in California, there’s none more famous than Napa, a popular weekend getaway or day trip from San Francisco.

 For couples looking for a romantic getaway, that fame means a luxurious getaway, too, as there are a surplus of spa accommodations and top-notch restaurants (French Laundry, widely considered to be the best restaurant in the world, is even located in Napa Valley, though good luck getting a reservation).